dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 For Embellishments we craft [Toxic Thorn Footwraps](https://www.wowhead.com/item=193452/toxic-thorn-footwraps), this will be combined with [Toxified Armor Patch](https://www.wowhead.com/item=193552/toxified-armor-patch) which increases the effect of the boots by 100%.
 The proc effect on Toxic Thorn Footwraps can also proc a heal when actively healing.
 There are some effects like [Vessel of Searing Shadow](https://www.wowhead.com/item=202615/vessel-of-searing-shadow) and [Frenzied Regeneration](https://www.wowhead.com/spell=22842/frenzied-regeneration) that proc the heal as well which slightly reduces its value.
-Another consideration is that the [Toxic Thorn Footwraps](https://www.wowhead.com/item=193452/toxic-thorn-footwraps) reduce your maximum HP by about 4.4k which will make you slightly squishier but nonetheless they are the biggest dps upgrade by a fair margin.
+Another consideration is that the [Toxic Thorn Footwraps](https://www.wowhead.com/item=193452/toxic-thorn-footwraps) reduce your maximum HP by about 4.4k which will make you slightly squishier but nonetheless, they are the biggest dps upgrade by a fair margin.
 <br>Do note that Toxified can only be added to a crafted leather piece.

 **Crafting order**